spier/spier.github.io/_posts/2012-11-25-iodocs-for-zeit-online-content-api.md

 One of the big German newspapers [ZEIT](http://www.zeit.de) has just launched the [ZEIT ONLINE Content-API](http://developer.zeit.de/index/).
 The API gives developers access to the metadata of ZEIT articles, ranging back to 1946.

-I am excited to see that such a renowned newspapers is showing some guts by entering the API world.
-Even in the [international comparison](http://blog.programmableweb.com/2012/01/09/how-many-newspapers-have-an-api/) this is still an innovative step, as ZEIT is now the first German newspaper to have an API, if I am not mistaken.
+I am excited to see that such a renowned newspaper is showing some guts by entering the API world.
+Even [globally](http://blog.programmableweb.com/2012/01/09/how-many-newspapers-have-an-api/), this is still an innovative step, as ZEIT is now the first German newspaper to have an API, if I am not mistaken.

 ## Alternative to the API Explorer